This article is about the second group of concepts I wanted to talk about after re-reading Clean Architecture.

 - A common form of depending on concrete things is when you tie your project to specific technologies/libraries.
 Like directly calling DB wrappers across all your code (or worse, smearing SQL everywhere).
 Instead, you should hide those details behind a clearly defined interface tailored to the problem you are trying to solve, it will make things easier if you need to change tech in the future.

 - The real reason for depending on abstractions is that high-level concepts tend to change less frequently than implementation details.
-If you define a coherent set of behaviors in an interface, it's unlikely that it will change as often as the classes that implement it.
+If you define a coherent set of behavior in an interface, it's unlikely that it will change as often as the classes that implement it.
 It's about them being far more stable software constructs.

 - It's impossible to have a system with only stable components.
 Stability is tied to requirements, and if they change your system will need to change.
 The only thing you can do is to ensure that the components that embody that instability are not directly referenced and are hidden behind clean interfaces/abstractions.